 Despite the tragedy, the world was fascinated by both Amundsen and Scott, not to mention Shackleton, who would lead another two Antarctic expeditions.
 This poster is a testament to the popularity of Antarctic exploration in particular, and exploration in general, in the 1930s.
 Indeed, the title calls Antarctica, "the continent of the day."

 The map is apparently unrecorded.
-This is the first example of the map we have ever seen.
+This is the second example of the map we have offered for sale.